-B. METRO shall provide tool insurance to those Employees who receive an annual tool allowance.
+- B. METRO shall provide tool insurance to those Employees who receive an annual tool allowance.
 Coverage will be in the amount of \$6,000.
 Except at the discretion of METRO, no claim shall be honored without evidence of forcible entry unless a police report has been filed.
-Payment is contingent upon the Employee having on file with his/her immediate supervisor an up-todate inventory of tools designating the type, size and manufacturer.
-METRO shall have the right to inspect the inventory of tools; however, an Employee shall be allowed three days after the inspection to locate any tools which are missing.
+Payment is contingent upon the Employee having on file with his/her immediate supervisor an up-to-date inventory of tools designating the type, size and manufacturer.
+METRO shall have the right to inspect the inventory of tools; however, an Employee shall be allowed three days after the inspection to locate any tools which are missing. - C. Each Facilities Maintenance Employee shall receive eight uniforms. - D. Each Employee who is required to work in inclement weather or hazardous areas will be provided the necessary safety and/or foul weather gear, which may include, but is not limited to Personal Protective Equipment (PPE), a rainset, hat and boots.